Wednesday, April 10, 2019

 “I don’t know what the exit path would be,” said Brockett, “but I think we should explore it.”

 Sam Weaver was the first to break ranks.
 While the price tag produced “sticker shock” among council, he noted that some money will flow back in from partners who co-locate with the city, as Boulder County has expressed interest in doing, or from the sale of buildable lots to developers.

 “There’s a few reasons we did what we did,” he said.
-“It was land banking: The whole idea was that we could control the outcome, not only from a design perspective but from an afforability perspective.
+“It was land banking.
+The whole idea was that we could control the outcome, not only from a design perspective but from an affordability perspective.
 It was done for good reasons.”

 Neighborhood concern has been steadily growing over the proposed density at the site, though that was not mentioned as a factor in council’s Tuesday protestations.
 Residents of the north Boulder neighborhood showed up in force at the February 12 A council meeting where members deep-dive into topics of community interest and city staff present r... in which council considered possible housing configurations, clad in lime green shirts that read, “Don’t be DENSE Boulder.”

 Density was an issue for Carlisle and Nagle in February.
-Cost was, too, at least for Carlisle: “Where is the money going to come from?” she asked.
+Cost was, too, at least for Carlisle: “Where is the money going to come from?” she asked at the time.